LI7XI/AudioAnalyzerDocs/docs/plugin-structure/parent.md

 There are several ways this can happen:

 - Plugin was capturing a default device, and all devices of that type became unavailable.

+  For example, lets say you have speakers and headphones, and you have set `Source=defaultoutput`, then if you pull the headphone jack from the PC, the plugin will automatically connect to speakers.<br/>
+  But then, if you also pull speakers jack, there will be no audio devices available, and onDeviceDisconnected will be called.

 - You were capturing data from some specific device, but this device is no longer available.
 - Device that was being captured is not in [exclusive mode](https://answers.microsoft.com/en-us/windows/forum/windows_7-pictures/what-is-exclusive-mode-and-what-does-it-do/26922597-f6c8-4080-a675-199e37f37a0b).<br/>